 THE PROBLEM WITH SILVER FILLINGS

 Silver fillings have serious health and safety concerns, contain toxic mercury, and fail to adequately mimic the properties and structure of natural teeth.
-Teeth restored with silver fillings do not regain the strength and function of normal teeth and this leads to problems and complications.
-Metal and silver fillings are NOT ideal substitutes for replacing tooth structure.
+Teeth restored with silver fillings do not regain normal strength and function, leading to problems and complications which could have been prevented.
+Metal and silver fillings are NOT ideal replacements for natural tooth structure.

 Silver Fillings Release Mercury

 The fact is that mercury vapor is released from silver fillings, and scientists agree that mercury absorbed in high enough doses will cause health problems.